 Right to restriction of processing

-In certain circumstances, you can request the “restriction” of data processing.
-This means that, whilst we still possess your data, it is ‘frozen.’
+In certain circumstances, you can request the ‘restriction’ of data processing.
+This means that, while we still possess your data, it is ‘frozen.’
 In other words, we may no longer do anything with it.
-You can request such a data processing restriction in the event that you dispute the accuracy of your personal data or you believe that the processing of your data is unlawful (although you can also request the deletion of your data in this case).
+You can request such a restriction of data processing if you dispute the correctness of your personal data, believe that the processing of your data is unlawful (although you can also request the erasure of your data here).

-You can object to the processing of personal data, but only if your data is processed in the context of KidsLife’s or a third party’s legitimate interest or the fulfilment of a task in the public or public authority’s interest.
-You cannot object to processing that is imposed by law.
-You can exercise your right to view, correct and delete data in all other cases.
+You can object to the processing of personal data, but only when your data is being processed in the legitimate interest of KidsLife or in fulfilment of a task of public interest or public authority.
+In all other cases, you can exercise your right to consult, correct and delete data, etc.

 If you believe that the processing of your personal data by KidsLife does not comply with the principles defined in the GDPR, then please contact the KidsLife DPO or the supervisory authority.
-The procedure and conditions pertaining to this are available on the Data Protection Authority website.
+The procedure and conditions pertaining to this are available on the website of the Data Protection Authority.